jpgoldberg/jpg-website/content/post/what-python-doesnt-teach/index.md

 This leaves people unaware of the distinctions and good practices that help avoid bugs.

-Quite simply most people who only learn Python will not even be aware of very important concepts of good software design.
+Quite simply most people who only learn Python will not even be aware of some very important concepts of good software design.
 There are practices one can follow using those concepts that help avoid large categories of nasty bugs, but they typical Python-only path for learning to program is more likely to conceal the importance of these concepts than prepare learners to use them.

-Understanding these concepts and following the kinds of practices I describe below will help the developer avoid whole classes of subtle bugs and make it easier for them to reason about their own code.
+Understanding these concepts and following the kinds of practices I describe below will help you avoid whole classes of subtle bugs and make it easier for you to reason about your own code.

 ## Who are you?